tsunghsiang/pundi-x-hw/readme.md

     ```command
     npm install --save-dev @nomiclabs/hardhat-etherscan
     ```
     [```@nomiclabs/hardhat-waffle```](https://www.npmjs.com/package/@nomiclabs/hardhat-waffle) adds a ```waffle``` object to the Hardhat Runtime Environment.
-This object has all the Waffle functionality, already adapted to work with Hardhat.
+This object has all the Waffle functionalities, already adapted to work with Hardhat.
 And it is adopted to build smart contract tests using Waffle in Hardhat, taking advantage of both.
     ```command
     npm install --save-dev @nomiclabs/hardhat-waffle
     ```